jtebert/document-everything/docs/projects/keyboard.md

 ---

-*This is a build log of my ortholinear 87-key (~75%) keyboard, ostensibly as a class project for Physics 223*
+*This is a build log of our ortholinear 87-key (~75%) keyboard as a class project for Physics 223.*

 ## TL;DR: The current status